 Conversely, you will be asked to rate the nurse using the same scale for each of the following skills:

 - Communication; and

-Then, then nurse will receive an overall star rating as an average of those provided for each of the above skills.
+Then, the nurse will receive an overall star rating as an average of those provided for each of the above skills.

 Please understand that some days are busy and some things are outside of the control of even the best nurse.
-Use the rating scale to assist your hospital, and other uPaged hospitals, in their decision to accept or decline the nurse's future shift applications to yours, or their, organisation.
-Please discuss any issues in person with the nurse first before providing a rating.
+Use the rating scale to assist your team, and other uPaged facilities, in their decision to accept or decline the nurse's future shift applications to yours, or their, facility.
+We recommend discussing any issues in person with the nurse first before providing a rating.